babichjacob/sapper-postcss-template/README.md

 ## ⚙ Configuration
 ### 💨 Optionally removing Tailwind CSS
-1. Remove all Tailwind directives in the `src/global.pcss` file
+1. Remove all Tailwind imports in the `src/global.pcss` file
 2. Remove the `require("tailwindcss")("./tailwind.config.js"),` line in `postcss.config.js`
 3. Delete the `tailwind.config.js` file
-4. Because PurgeCSS is bundled with Tailwind CSS, if you want to reinstate it then add this plugin to the end of your PostCSS plugins list (in `postcss.config.js`):
+4. Because PurgeCSS is bundled with Tailwind CSS, if you want to reinstate it then install `@fullhuman/postcss-purgecss` and add this to the end of your PostCSS plugins list (in `postcss.config.js`):
 ```js
 !dev && require("@fullhuman/postcss-purgecss")({
     content: ["./src/**/*.svelte", "./src/**/*.html"],